Musee d’Orsay is home to plenty of magnificent Impressionist and Post-Impressionist paintings.

 The Musee d’Orsay is open from 9.30 am to 6 pm daily except on Mondays.

-On Thursday, the Paris museum is open till 9:45 pm.
+On Thursday, this Paris museum is open till 9:45 pm.

 The last tickets are sold at 5 pm (9 pm on Thursdays), so please plan ahead.